TUB-DVG/wissen-digital-ewb/02_work_doc/general_idea.md

 # Tests

 ## Add column to a table at the data base
-1. add a new column to the db via django models

 2. add a data set to this column
     - csv with fkz and content for this new column
 # Open questions / raw ideas